vb000/NeuriCam/README.md

     ...                        ...                        ...
 ```

-Paths to `my-lr-set`, `my-key-set` and `my-hr-set` have to be provided to respective flags in the train and eval commands above.
+Paths to `lr-set`, `key-set` and `hr-set` have to be provided to respective flags in the train and eval commands above.